 When it came to choosing accommodations for my visit to Zion National Park, I wanted a place that had comfortable accommodations and was within close proximity to daily essentials– snacks, water, soaps, etc. as well as the park itself.

 The first time I visited I booked my cabin on Airbnb from Jake.
 He was very knowledgeable about the area and helped me prepare for my trip.
 Since then, I’ve gone back to stay at the resort again and it’s been a blast every time!

 The area around Zion National Park is remote, to say the least.
 I’d highly suggest this resort for families or groups looking to stay near the park because there is a little bit of everything for everyone.

 Read on to see why, or select a category below to jump ahead!

-When it comes to accommodations, Zion Ponderosa has a wide variety and the most unique, in my opinion.
+When it comes to accommodations, Zion Ponderosa has a wide variety and the most unique in the area.
 If you want to camp in style you can stay in one of their glamping tents, or rent a cabin suite full of all the necessary amenities, or rough it in a tent.

 Each accommodation offers different amenities so it is up to you to choose what fits your travel style best.
 I’ve listed the options with a brief description of each below.
 I hope you’re ready for your “tour”!

 All of these are available to book on Airbnb or directly from their website.
 I’d suggest taking a look at both because sometimes they have specials going on!